 Sierra Club Military Outdoors, Vet Voice Foundation, Veterans Expeditions, Operation Vet Fit

 Bradley Noone is an Army Veteran of the war in Afghanistan who has found healing via our nation’s public lands.
-He has found a passion in combining conservation, veterans, outdoor trip programming, and our public lands to give veterans a purpose, a fight, and a place to battle the demons associated with military service and reintegration back into the civilian world.
+He has found a passion in combining conservation, veterans, outdoor trip programming, and public lands to give veterans a purpose, a fight, and a place to battle the demons associated with military service and reintegration back into the civilian world.

 Karen Ramos, 26